 We are also undertaking inspections and carrying out remedial works to several buildings where we have identified issues with safety since the new guidance was issued.

-Unfortunately, as we own so many buildings affected by the guidance, we are not able to inspect, test, and then carry out works on them all at once.
+Unfortunately, as we own so many buildings affected by the guidance, we're not able to inspect, test, and then carry out works on them all at once.
 Instead we must prioritise our buildings based on risk.
 Our highest risk buildings, defined by height, occupancy and building materials, among other factors, will be inspected first.

 In the meantime, we’re continuing to progress works on buildings where we have already identified issues.